"…I'll listen."

 "…Then don't let me."

-That landed harder than it should.
+That landed harder than it should have, and Shura went quiet without realizing it.

 "…You're not just unstable," Osiris said quietly.